• Home

 Alyeska Resort is Alaska’s only destination ski resort, and is chalk-full of things to do.
 The Alyeska Hideaway log cabins are less than 10 minutes from the resort, so it’s a must during your stay.

-If visiting in the winter, don’t miss the opportunity to ski the longest double black diamond run in the entire world (!!), ride the aerial tram, or relax at Nordic Spa.
-Summer at Alyeska offers many other activities including hiking, mountain biking, and scenic rides on the Alyeska Aerial Tram.
+If you visit in the winter, don’t miss the opportunity to ski the longest double black diamond run in the entire world (!!), ride the aerial tram, or relax at Nordic Spa.

 Year-round, the resort has several amazing dining options.
 Don’t miss Bore Tide Deli & Bar at the very top of the mountain, where you can take in views of the Turnagain Arm as you enjoy a cocktail or comfort foods including bison chili.